MattiaFaroni/geo-tools/README.md

   Note: One or more candidates can be extracts for both extraction

 ## Configuration
+This project can be used as a library to use the functions it exposes.
 To configure the coordinates you can use the `Candidate` class.
 In addition to this you can also configure its type, which by default is 4326.
 When extracting data from shapefile, it is possible to set some configuration parameters.
-Initializing the `IntersectParameters` class you can configure the following variables, otherwise they will acquire the default value:
+Initializing the `IntersectParames` class you can configure the following variables, otherwise they will acquire the default value:

 | Variable     | Default value | Description                                |
 |--------------|---------------|--------------------------------------------|